Whiletruedoend/Twilight/README.md

 ## Idea

-Recently I thought about the implementation of blogs in different platforms, and came to the following problems:

- * The first is that there is no single site where you can put content;
- * Second, the problem is that everyone is sitting in different places;

-    from these two it follows:
+Analyzing various blog sites and the platforms adjacent to them (where the repost goes), we can single out the main problem: Each platform, in fact, has nothing to do with other platforms or with the blog.
+It follows from this:

- * Third - stupidity to post the same thing in different places;
+  1. Stupidity to post the same thing in different places;
- * Fourth - you need to sit in other platforms yourself;
+  2. The need to exists in other platforms yourself;

- Therefore, it was decided to write something like an article aggregator.
-It's simple - you write an article - it is scattered across different platforms.
-See the diagram and pictures at the very end;
+  Therefore, it was customary to write something like an article aggregator.
+The idea is simple - you write a post - it scatters across different platforms.

- The diagram shows that there are channels on the platforms that belong to the owner, access to an ordinary user is carried out using the rss token.
-Let me explain: each registered user receives his own token and uses it to receive news from RSS.
-This has two advantages:

- 1) Personalization by tagging the content that the user wants to see;
- 2) Author's restriction of access rights to some articles;

- Of course, if we are talking about posting articles on other open platforms, restricting rights does not make much sense, however, the author's goal was not to build a completely isolated environment with control of each output node, if only because it is practically impossible to implement.

- The schematic and table of models is located under the heading [Schemes and screenshots] (# Schemes-and-screenshots);

-## Current features and plans

-  * EN/RU languages support;
-  * Ability to create/change themes;
-  * Channel management, verification of data when entering (only for administrators);
-  * Search for notes by title on the home page;
-  * Captcha for authorization/registration;
-  * The system of invite codes (optional);
-  * Support for separate options for each platform;
-  * Access specifiers notes (for everyone, for users, for yourself);
-  * Create Delete tags, the ability of the user to select the desired tags (the result is displayed in RSS);
-  * Ability to add comments to the article;
-  * View statistics of registered users (only for administrators);
-  * Twitter-style feed;

-  For future options, see the github board in the `projects` tab;
+ For a visual representation of the implementation, see [Schemes and screenshots](#Schemes-and-screenshots);

 ## Platform support

   * Telegram: